 As part of the University of Toronto’s Alumni Event, I helped organize and coordinate the Archaeology Centre’s participation in Kids’ Passport on the St. George Campus.
 Our activities included Virtual Reality demonstrations with state of the art VR goggles allowing participants to view archaeological monuments and sites, cave art, and 3D printing.
 We also featured an archaeological petting zoo where visitors could interact with and learn about select archaeological artifacts.

 Event Organizer & Volunteer

 I first volunteered for Science Rendezvous in 2010, and helped organize several subsequent events for the Archaeology Centre.
 Our booth included VR demonstrations, and archaeological petting zoo, and an “Ask an Archaeologist” Q&A. You can learn more about this event by following the link below.

 In 2010, I migrated the old website to a newly built and developed online home for the AMC Lab.
-I am currently the point of contact for updating all content and any troubleshooting.
+I was the point of contact for updating all content until 2022.